Imanol Ortiz

-Imanol Ortiz Amuriza (Bilbao,1960- Havana, 2011) was a Spanish musician and producer based in Cuba.
+Imanol Ortiz Amuriza (1960 in Bilbao – 2011 in Havana) was a Spanish musician and producer based in Cuba.
 He was considered a reference figure of the so-called Latin-jazz movement.
 Percussionist by profession, leader of the musical group "Somos Amigos", he developed an important activity in the organization and production of different musical events in Cuba and Spain, always in relation to Cuban music.
 He was nominated several times for the Grammy Awards and was awarded the "Concha de Plata" at San Sebastian Jazz Festival.

 Biography

 Imanol Ortiz Amuriza was born in Bilbao, in the Basque Country, Spain on June 15, 1960.
 He studied music at the jazz school in Barcelona and percussion and drums in Havana (Cuba) where he graduated, in 1994, at the PERCUBA institution in Havana.
 In 1984 he completed his training as percussionist in Venezuela and Colombia studying Latin rhythms.
 From 1991 to 1993 he studied with Tata Güines and Changuito in Cuba.

 He dedicated himself to percussion instruments playing tumbadoras, bongoes, timbales and minor percussion.
 He began his career as a musician in 1981, playing with the group "Dutch funky" in Amsterdam.
-He made several recordings and works with the English "Hondo" (a reggae music group) in 1983.
+He made several recordings and worked with the English "Hondo" (a reggae music group) in 1983.

 In 1985 he arrived in Havana and started working with the Tropicana Club percussion corps.
 Shortly after, he founded in Bilbao, the Latin-jazz sextet Sabana, who won the first prize at the San Sebastian Jazz Festival in 1987.

 He worked with the salsa and Latin-jazz orchestra "Experimental" de San Juan de Puerto Rico and collaborated with Omar Cuevas and Jesús García (Chunguito) in Barcelona.

 In 1990 he did different works and collaborations in the "Ciudad Condal" (he worked with guitarist Jordi Bonell and drummer Andreu Simón in different formations and with Gato Pérez and Jordi Bonell among others).
 He won the 2nd prize at the Guecho Jazz Festival with his group Sabana.

 In 1992 he created the group "Azúcar" in Havana, receiving a special mention at the "Bananas" festival in Ecuador and a remarkable success in Mexico.

 In 1995 he founded the instrumental sextet "Somos amigos" (We are friends) and recorded in 1996 the album Da Cappo.
 He participated as percussionist in the flamenco album Undebel by Diego el Cigala, published in 1998.